lordspace/plugin-djebel-simple-newsletter/readme.txt

 - ✅ **Hook System** - Extensible with Djebel hooks and filters
 - ✅ **Validation** - Email validation and error handling
 - ✅ **Modern UI** - Beautiful, accessible design
+- ✅ **Spam Protection** - Honeypot fields to prevent automated spam

 ## Installation

 1. Place the plugin folder in your `dj-app/dj-content/plugins/` directory
 2. The plugin will automatically load when Djebel starts
+3. CSS styles are automatically included when the shortcode is used
-3. No additional configuration required
+4. No additional configuration required

 ## Usage